pnsaevik/effluent/docs/source/config/pipe.rst

 Pipe parameters
 ===============================

-The following configuration parameters determine the physical properties of the outlet pipe and the effluent water masses.
-It is possible to let the properties vary in time.
+Pipe parameters determine the physical properties of the outlet pipe and the effluent water masses.
+The properties may vary with time.

+It is required to supply either a complete set of explicit parameters (:confval:`pipe.time`, :confval:`pipe.flow`, :confval:`pipe.dens`, :confval:`pipe.diam`, :confval:`pipe.depth` and :confval:`pipe.decline`) or the name of an external file containing the parameters (:confval:`pipe.csv.file` or :confval:`pipe.nc.file`).

 |